Home > Babies + Kids > Diaper Bags + Changing Pads > Big, Beautiful Diaper Bag

 - Cut out each pattern along the solid lines.

-- Following the diagram on the Diaper Bag Flap Bottom page, butt together the four pieces to create one full flap pattern.
+- Following the diagram on the Diaper Bag Flap Bottom page, butt together the four pieces to create one full flap pattern (flipping one of the bottom pieces).
 Do NOT overlap.
 Tape together.

 - From the fabric for the bag exterior, cut the following: